 Giving lecture doesn’t mean you have to do a monologue.
 Maintaining interaction and activating audience can be often hard, but will benefit in better talk’s reception.
 One of the best ways to activate listeners is to ask the questions.
 Remember though, your goal isn’t to prove that you’re an oracle, but to get the answers, so questions should be rather light.
 Second tip – practical one – is to make pauses.
 If during the talk you suddenly pause for few seconds, people would be alerted and you’d gain attention.
 I also like to introduce problems and ask questions, and then working out solutions, which gives the audience feeling of participation in it.

 Public lecturing is demanding, and it’s based now on firsthand experience.
 As a beginner, I not only admire, but also learn from watching more experienced speakers and attending events for my own.
 On the other hand it’s also confidence and knowledge building experience, so I look forward to participate in upcoming events in future.

-Honestly, every event I attend as a speaker was great, but I want to thank especially Quality Excites – for excellent organisation, and KraQA – for nailing atmosphere and good beer afterwards (not mentioning the venue)!
+PS: Honestly, every event I attend as a speaker was great, but I want to thank especially Quality Excites – for excellent organisation, and KraQA – for nailing atmosphere and good beer afterwards (not mentioning the venue)!